PhotonVision/photonvision-docs/source/docs/programming/photonlib/labview/index.rst

 What is PhotonVisionLabVIEW
 ----------------------------
-PhotonVisionLabVIEW is a LabVIEW Port of the PhotonVision library
+PhotonVisionLabVIEW is a LabVIEW Port of the PhotonVision library.

 .. toctree::
    :maxdepth: 1